akhmr/Sping-kafka-flink-demo/README.md

 Step 1: Create kafka topic mentioned in application.properties Step 2: make sure kafka up and running
-Step 3: Chage the log path in logback-spring.xml based on your os.
+Step 3: Change the log path in logback-spring.xml based on your os.
         current path given is <property name="LOGS" value="var/logs/assignment" />.You can change it Step 4: Run the spring boot services .